 - Access Key: This column shows the access key name of the user’s account.

-- Key last rotated: This column shows the date and time of creation of access key.
+- Key last rotated: This column shows the date and time of the creation of access keys.

 - Days count: This column shows the number of days since the corresponding access key was rotated.